sxsw/rfm/README.md

 	  @user = User.new :username => 'bill', :password => 'pass'
 	  @user.email = 'my@email.com'
 	  @user.save!

-If you prefer, you can create models on-the-fly from any layout.

-	  my_layout.modelize

-	  # => MyLayoutName   (subclassed from Rfm::Base, represented by your layout's name)

-Or create models for an entire database, all at once.

-	  Rfm.modelize :my_db_name_or_config

-	  # => [MyLayout, AnotherLayout, ThirdLayout, AndSoOn, ...]

 ### Choice of XML parsers

 Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for